-Subscribe to get money saving tips and product offerings for your next custom build.
+Build the computer of your dreams!
+Subscribe and get tips and product offerings for your next custom build.

 By subscribing you agree to our terms

+Let’s talk a little about the history of RX 580 graphics.
 Rumors are that AMD is about to present its new AMD Vega GPU architecture soon and, given the success of AMD’s release in the CPU segment with the Ryzen family, it’s easy to understand why AMD fans are getting hyped.
 NVIDIA has been dominating the GPU segment for quite a while now, and even though AMD managed to come close in some aspects and offer better price/performance ratios, the truth is that AMD never managed to rank up to NVIDIA’s high-end cards such as the GTX 1080, the GTX 1080 Ti, or the Titan XP.
 AMD Vega is expected to change the scenery a bit, and go after NVIDIA’s top dogs.

-They both come in 4GB and 8GB variants, and the only noticeable difference between the RX 580 and the RX 480 are the operating frequencies, which are higher for the 580 (1257MHz base and 1340MHz boost vs. the 480’s 1120MHz base and 1266MHz boost), and the higher TDP (180W vs. 150W for the 480).
+They both come in 4GB and 8GB variants and the only noticeable difference between the RX 580 and the RX 480 are the operating frequencies, which are higher for the 580 (1257MHz base and 1340MHz boost vs. the 480’s 1120MHz base and 1266MHz boost), and the higher TDP (180W vs. 150W for the 480).